 Once you build your persona(s), your digital marketing efforts will be better tailored and focused for effectiveness.
 You’ll know what kinds of marketing to materials to deploy, where to deploy them, and how best to follow up once interest has been captured.

 With all of these steps done, you’re ready to start selling online.
 There are other things you’ll need to do to be successful, of course—decide how to best utilize email marketing, understand how to stay compliant, start your own blog, use advertising on social media—but now you can get the ball rolling and adjust as business picks up, or doesn’t.

 About the Author:

-Eric Goldschein is a freelance journalist and content creator who covers entrepreneurship, small business trends, emerging technologies, culture, and travel.
+Eric Goldschein is a freelance journalist and content creator at Assignyourwriter who covers entrepreneurship, small business trends, emerging technologies, culture, and travel.
 He has written for Deloitte, Business Insider, HuffPo, and more.